 I’m not here to recommend a particular stove or brand of stove.
 I’ve found over the years that a stove that works for one person, doesn’t work at all for someone else.
 We all have different ideas of precisely what makes the perfect stove.
 For example, some people prefer white stoves, while others think that colors are the way to go.
+Some prefer stoves that run on gas whereas others are keen on getting the best induction hob instead.
 The selection of stoves is also limited by local availability and the size of your pocketbook.
 I’m sure that there are some people reading this who will merrily spend $5,000.00 or more on a stove and never think twice about it.
 So, I’m not here to tell you that a particular stove is the end all invention of stoves because it probably isn’t true in your case.
 Stoves used for self-sufficiency purposes, especially canning, do have some features in common though and that’s the point of this post.

 Glass top stoves are completely out of the question if you want to can.
 Even the vendors will tell you that placing a heavy canner on a glass-topped stove is doomed to failure (or at least breakage of the top).
 That said, I know of at least one person who uses their glass topped stove for canning, quite successfully I might add.
 Still, it’s probably not a very good idea and forget about any warranty work if the vendor discovers that your stove top broke from canning.